cargomail-org/grip/README.md

 ## Motivation

-To allow an IdP to provide authentication attributes to a number of separately-administered RSs as illustrated in Figure&nbsp;1
+To allow an IdP to provide authentication attributes to a number of separately-administered RSs through the use of assertions.

+## Identity Propagation

+In most architectures, the user's security context propagation stops at the IdP's authority boundaries.
+In an end-to-end identity propagation, the user's security context is extended to the RS, as illustrated in Figure&nbsp;1

 ![Model](./images/identity_propagation_model.svg)

 <p class="figure">
-Fig.&nbsp;1.&emsp;Identity Propagation Model
+Fig.&nbsp;1.&emsp;End-to-End Identity Propagation Model
 </p>

+The access token is exchanged at the IdP/STS for assertion in a JWT format that carries information about the client and user.
+This information can be used at the RS to decide which operations the client is allowed to invoke.

+## Assertions

+Assertions are statements from an IdP to an RS that contain information about a user and client.
+The RS uses the information in the assertion to identify the user and client and make authorization decisions about their access to resources controlled by the RS.

 ## Sequence Diagram